eclipse-theia/theia/doc/Publishing.md

 - Make sure that there is no pending build on Theia master, otherwise a new "next" version might be published while we validate the current "next".

 - Go in the theia-apps repo [here](https://github.com/theia-ide/theia-apps/commits/master) and identify the latest commit.
 There should be an icon next to it; either a red X or a green checkmark.
-Click on it to go the the travis page.
+Click on it to go the Travis page.
 There re-trigger the build.
-We need to make sure that at least the various "next" builds passes.
-If it doesn't, it needs to be fixed before continuying.
+We need to make sure that at least the various "next" builds pass.
+If it doesn't, it needs to be fixed before continuing.

 ## Login to the npm registry